-Project Management is a popular skill among NYU alumni, with roughly one in eight grads reporting using it on the job.
-New York University grads with Strategic Planning abilities can expect to make 76 percent more than their former classmates ($120K).
-Demonstrated ability in Microsoft Office, Data Analysis, and Microsoft Excel rank among leading skills as well.
+Project Management is a popular skill among NYU alumni, with one-sixth of workers reporting using it on the job.
+New York University grads with Strategic Planning experience garner salaries that are 24 percent more than other grads' salaries.
+Other top skills include Microsoft Excel, Data Analysis, and Microsoft Office.

 Benefits and Perks

-Compensation averages approximately $67K for Brandeis University alumni, making their earnings most comparable to NYU grads.
+Compensation averages around $70K for Brandeis University alumni, making their earnings most comparable to NYU grads.
 Columbia University in the City of New York, Yeshiva University, and Princeton University are also similar to NYU.